pamprn09/pamprn09/README.md

 ### Hi there! 👋

 I'm Pamela!
 A Web developer, probably just like you!
 Welcome!
- - 🔭 I work at @Pipefy as a WordPress developer.
+ - 🔭 I work at @humanmade as a WordPress developer.
  - 🌱 I’m currently learning React and a little bit more about WordPress (always learning, right?)
  - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/pamela-nascimento/?locale=en_US)